DavidArmahJr/NFL-Player-Modeling-/Quant. Finance Data Science/Coronavirus Stock Market Analysis/README.md

 5. Create a forecasting model for interesting Stocks

-In order to answer such questions, I will compare Stocks in different sectors that represent the entire Stock Market, as well as looking at the most popular Cryptocurrencies in the Crypto Markets, a year before and after the pandemic, while also keeping up with important dates that affected the financial markets throughout the pandemic as well.
+In order to answer such questions, I will compare Stocks in different sectors that represent the entire Stock Market, as well as looking at the most popular Cryptocurrencies in the Crypto Markets, a year before and after the pandemic, while also keeping up with important dates that affected the financial markets throughout the pandemic as well. ry

-## Project Steps
+## Short Summary of Project Steps

 ### Data Processing/Collection

-Collect Stock Data Using yfinance python package
+Collect Stock Data Using yfinance python package.
+Organize specific sector dataframes, etc

 ### Data Cleaning

-Cleans and normalizes specific dataset
+Cleans and normalizes datasets for each specific market sector stock

 ### Data Analysis

-Analyze various time periods and changes of return
+Analyzes various time periods and changes of return.
+Compares different sector's returns

 ### Modeling Development

-Build a model to predict future price
+Builds an ARIMA model to predict future price of specific stock